 In 2011 everything came crashing down.
-After several misdiagnoses my health was rapidly deteriorating with a laundry list of debilitating symptoms; neurological, nervous system related, autoimmune, cardiac and cognitive manifestations.
+After several misdiagnoses my health was rapidly deteriorating with a laundry list of debilitating symptoms; neurological, nervous system and autonomic nervous system related, as well as autoimmune, cardiac and cognitive manifestations to name a few.
 I could no longer go to school or work or keep up with my mortgage payments.
-Approx 6 months of spending once a week, sometimes more in the back of an ambulance and barely able to function I was diagnosed with a rare and life threatening Neuro-Immune disease which had quickly become systemic and had crossed the blood brain barrier, in addition to testing positive to a panel of pathogenic infections including but not limited to Late Stage Lyme disease.
+Approx 6 months of spending once a week, sometimes more in the back of an ambulance and barely able to function I was diagnosed with a rare and life threatening Neuro-Immune disease which had quickly become systemic and had crossed the blood brain barrier caused by a rare retrovirus.
 I quickly learned there was no treatment or support available in Canada, and decided to move my life to California to begin intensive treatment where I would be administering 6 IVs a day myself through a Hickman catheter that was being implanted across from my heart in my chest.
 What seemed to be a minor surgery took a turn for the worse.
 I ended up in ICU in California for approximately one month where I was not expected to make it through, as they could not stop the bleeding out despite the 10lb sand bags, and coagulating medications.
 I was internally and externally bleeding out loosing 70 percent of my blood.
 After 8 blood transfusions and stabilization I was finally released, still very unsteady on my feet.
 I had the support of my partner at the time who became my rock, and stayed with me in California.
 He was everything to me, and we made a pact that we were going to get through all of it together.
 He was incredibly supportive, and there through every step of the way.